 - Cut the valance.
 Go slow to prevent chipping.

 Avoid Measuring Mistakes the First Time Around

-Windows aren’t one-size-fits-all, and neither are window blinds.
-Buying blinds and hoping they fit your windows will always leave you disappointed.
+Windows aren’t one-size-fits-all, and neither are slatted window treatments.
+Buying them and hoping they fit your windows will always leave you disappointed.
 That’s why SelectBlinds window coverings are completely customizable.
-If measured correctly, these will be a perfect fit every time, and you’ll never have to cut down your blinds again.
+If measured correctly, these will be a perfect fit every time, and you’ll never have to cut down again.